treasure-data/heroku-td-agent/README.md

-# Running td-agent on Heroku
+# td-agent on Heroku

 This repository contains whole stack to run td-agent on Heroku platform.
-Please follow these steps.
+[HTTP plugin](http://fluentd.org/doc/plugin.html#http) is used to receive the streaming logs.

 ### 1) Clone this repository